 But getting zsh there took significant configuration.
 There are other approaches — Oh My Zsh, for example, is an enormous collection of zsh configurations you install in one go.
 Oh My Zsh did a lot to popularize zsh as a shell for people who wanted a great interactive shell experience and snazzy prompt.
 But it includes more customization and extension than most people need or will even discover, and as each of those confers a (usually small) performance hit some long-term users end up switching to a more paired-down configuration — that's what the previous post is.

 There's a much easier way: switching to fish. fish is a shell that puts the command line experience first.
-Out of the box it comes with almost everything in my recommended zsh setup, and a lot more.
-In fact, the plugins in my recommended zsh are inspired by built-in fish features, and they don't always live up to the original.
+Out of the box it comes with almost everything in my recommended zsh setup circa 2019, and a lot more.
+In fact, many of the plugins in that zsh setup are inspired by built-in fish features, and they don't always live up to the original.

 zsh is still a wonderful shell.
 Its comprehensive builtins and elegant syntax make all kinds of cool programming tight.
 But if you spend much time running commands in a terminal, try fish there.

 fish is available for macOS, Linux, BSD, Windows, and as source.
 It's probably distributed in whatever way you expect packages for your system to be distributed in.
 There are links on the fish homepage (note: the homepage might be too cute for its own good.
 If you're looking for a starting guide, jump straight to the Tutorial).